jameslamb/bigforecast/README.md

 * `InfluxDB` - Time series database, used as a short-term store for the data used by our forecasting model.
 High-frequency data are written to this database and the modeling / validation code uses aggregation queries to test different windowed features.

 ![Diagram](bigforecast.png)

+## Repo Structure <a name="repo"></a>

+This repository is kind of big.
+Before moving on with installation, review this section to get a sense of what lives in each directory.

+- `docs/`
+  - Project documentation that is more detailed than this `README`.
+This is mostly informational and not strictly necessary to building the project.
+- `elasticsearch/`
+  - config files for Elasticsearch.
+  - This directory also includes an [Elasticsearch mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) for the index we use to hold GDELT articles.
+- `influxdb/`
+  - config files for InfluxDB
+- `kafka/`
+  - config files for Kafka
+  - Kafka producers that create streams of ingested data
+- `python`
+  - YAML file with deps for the conda env the entire project is running in
+  - Python package with the project source code
+- `sandbox`
+  - a dumping ground for random exploratory code that is not a part of actually building an instance of the project.
+This is a place for miscellaneous little scripts and noteboos
+- `setup`
+  - setup script to be run on each fresh VM.
+This script will install all major dependencies and overwrite their default configs with those in this repo
+  - this directory also contains information like a `hosts` file to match IPs to more friendly host names
+- `storm`
+  - config files for Storm
+  - Storm topologies.
+Most of the logic for Spouts/Bolts are defined inside the project Python package.
+The code in this directory is more about scaling and orchestration
+- `ui`
+  - project front-end code.
+As of this writing, the "front end" is a Jupyter notebook that can hit the underlying data sources, create a custom dataset, run a model, and produce predictions

 ## Installation and Configuration <a name="installation"></a>